-HIKE TO: Finger lake TRAIL: Big Pine South Fork MILES: 10.74 miles out and back TIME: 8:05 hrs (1 night) DATE I WENT: 6/13-14/20 DIFFICULTY: strenuous ELEVATION: 10789 ft ELEVATION GAIN/ LOSS: 3568 ft HIKE PERMIT: yes for overnight camping PARKING PERMIT: no LOCATION: Eastern Sierra, Inyo National Forest
+HIKE TO: Finger lake TRAIL: Big Pine South Fork MILES: 10.74 miles out and back TIME: 8:05 hrs (1 night) DATE I WENT: 6/13-14/20 DIFFICULTY: moderate-strenuous ELEVATION: 10789 ft ELEVATION GAIN/ LOSS: 3568 ft HIKE PERMIT: yes for overnight camping PARKING PERMIT: no LOCATION: Eastern Sierra, Inyo National Forest

 Trailhead: You can start from the Big Pine day hikers trailhead or the overnight parking lot, half a mile down the street if you have a wilderness camping permit for backpacking.
 We started from the overnight trailhead parking lot but exited at the day hikers trailhead which saved some mileage… but there was a half-mile walk back to the car on the road.

 Mosquitoes: Unfortunately, the bugs are out to play already.
 There wasn’t any at the lakes when I went (only some along the trail near water) but I heard they were there the following weekend so don’t forget bug spray!

 Trail Report: Big Pine South Fork to Finger Lake